 Forex Markets – Who are the players?

-The forex market is comprised of central banks, corporate banks, non-financial companies and individuals.
+The forex market encompasses central and corporate banks, non-financial companies, and individuals.
 Many forex transactions are done for practical purposes, such as importing a piece of machinery.
 Companies also use forex to hedge their exposure to foreign currency swings.
-However, much of the forex trading around the world is undertaken by traders (both institutional and individual) to make a profit.
+However, much of the forex trading around the world is undertaken by traders (both institutional and individual) for profit purposes.

 Here are the main players in the forex market: